What Is Hypochlorous Acid: The 2 Minute Primer

 Hypochlorous acid for disinfecting

 Given how effective it is at killing microbes without leaving behind harmful residues, hypochlorous acid is also used for preserving fresh produce.
 It’s even USDA approved for use in organic crop production.
 At Force of Nature, we’ve harnessed the power of hypochlorous acid by miniaturizing the industrial-grade electrolyzed water technology to fit on your countertop.
 Our small appliance with its patented electrolyzer transforms tap water, plus a capsule of salt, water and vinegar into a powerful multipurpose cleaner, disinfectant and deodorizer that replaces bleach, deodorizers, kitchen, bath, glass and even rug cleaners.
 Really!
 It’s just as effective as the top conventional cleaners, but with zero toxic chemicals.
+It even earns the 100% top allergen-free rating by the Mayo Clinic’s SkinSafe product safety rating system.
 Here’s a little video about the science.

 Click here to learn more.